-Everyone has a different perception when it comes to voicing their opinions about the legal system in India and how the lawyers “manipulate” it to their convenience.
+Everyone has a different perception when it comes to voicing their opinions about the legal system in India and how the criminal defense lawyers “manipulate” it to their convenience (see this here to know more).
 This is an account of the reality behind what actually goes on and how much of it is revealed to the general public.
 Media is notorious for branding and generalizing trends which are perhaps otherwise quite circumstantial but we choose to believe what is shown to us and often agree with it as long as it is consistent with our thoughts.
 So let’s dig deeper and see how much of it is true.

 The legal system is arguably very slow in the eyes of the public because they don’t know what is happening within.
-Many even take advantage of this fact and do not fear the law under the pretext of delayed verdicts.
+Many even take advantage of this fact and do not fear the law under the pretext of delayed verdicts (You can hire a lawyer for hurricane damage but you cannot justify these claims).
 They commit more crimes.
 Of course, there is the provision for bail.
-Once bail is granted then the police cannot touch you till the end of the trial!
+According to bondsmen at Halifax, Virginia bail bonds service, once bail is granted then the police cannot touch you till the end of the trial!
 Isn’t that something?
 There are multiple reasons for delayed judgments.
 But apart from the genuine ones like heavy burden on the courts, less number of Judges and bad infrastructure, the more realistic and practical reasons are that Advocates do not appear before the Court on the given date, they send their juniors and seek time by giving reasons like personal difficulty, some Advocates go to the extent of deliberately causing delay until they have received their fee, delay tactics to wait until vacation so that they get a different bench to hear their case and so on.
 So next time when you say the legal system is slow, focus on who is at fault, the Judges or the Advocates.

 Had this been true we would not have the best judiciary system in the world.
 The Supreme Court has the power of judicial review wherein any law passed by the legislation if inconsistent with the parameters and ambit of the Constitution can be reviewed and struck down as void.
 The Constitution of India is a sacrosanct document governing all citizens and laws of the country.
 Supreme Court Judges have the caliber of passing judgments with less focus on the merits of the case but they evaluate the law applied to it.
 If all Judges began passing verdicts depending on the merits of the case, there would not be any difference between them and a Panchayat Samiti of a village where the Sarpanch weighs evidence and facts and arrives at a decision.
 Thus, when you hear of some unreasonable judgment passed in favor of the guilty, make an effort to read the reasons assigned thereto in the text of the judgment and then understand whether law must prevail or the interest of the parties at dispute.

 The legal profession is primarily not a business but a service that is provided to the ailing citizens of the country.
 The sanctity of this profession lies in pro bono work.
 Alike doctors, some of them have converted their practice into business by quoting specific fee for specific fields they specialize in.
 Does this mean that one should always look at his pocket first and then approach the lawyer?
 Or look at a solution to get out of the legal problem encasing him?
 There are few lawyers who make it large, there are many who make it big, there are even more who make a meager sum but are happy with what they do because it is for the welfare of the public.
 There is something known as ‘cut practice’ where lawyers make use of each other’s goodwill and quote the client a bigger amount involving a cut for themselves and the bigger chunk for the ‘counsel’ appearing on behalf of him.
-So next time you find yourself in a problem, ensure where your money goes and why so much.
+So next time you find yourself in a problem, talk to a Shreveport traffic ticket lawyer to know in ins-and-outs and then deduce where your money goes and why so much.

 Wow, I should do law, I’ll keep the money rolling or roll in money!
 That is absolutely ridiculous!
 There are lakhs of students who enter the legal field every day and the same number even graduates every year.
 Legal education is economical and affordable in India, keeping in mind the availability for those who want to learn.
 Now, once you pass out and you are looking for a job, you get in a corporate firm – earn a fixed income per month, be consistent, elevate to higher levels and gradually earn higher.
 Sounds easy right?
 Now, look at the majority of people who wish to get into litigation i.e. practicing in Courts.
 Their life is a serious struggle for at least the first three to four years.
 They first look out for a senior who they would like to follow, work under him for free because expecting him to pay something is really funny.
 After toiling for hours without pay, you are finally given the opportunity to appear in Courts –to seek adjournments as described under Point #1.
 Later as you grow you are trying to develop contacts to get matters, by now, you have worked so hard that now you start working for money and the whole purpose of why you joined litigation just falls apart and you neither get the money rolling nor you love what you do.